 Google Analytics and Feedburner Reports plugin for WordPress

 Like most bloggers out there, I check my web stats pretty regularly, and I wanted a quicker way to get an overview of what’s going on with my site.
 So I created a WordPress plugin to do just that.
 This plugin allows you to easily view your Google Analytics and Feedburner reports in your WordPress administration area.
-It adds a top-level Reports tab and when you click on it, you’ll get a quick 7 day overview of what’s going on with your site (pageviews, visits, referrers, etc).
+It adds a top-level Reports tab and when you click on it, you’ll get a quick 7-day overview of what’s going on with your site (pageviews, visits, referrers, etc).
 You’ll have to login to Google Analytics or Feedburner directly if you want more detailed stats.

 As you might expect, you’ll need either a Google Analytics or Feedburner account before you can really use this plugin.
 At the moment, these are the only two services that are supported, but I may consider adding some other services if it’s feasible.